David Nancarrow joined the KKTV 11 News team in the fall of 2003 and has worked his way up from reporter to morning anchor.

 During his time in the Lone Star State, David covered a gamut of topics including local politics and education.
 His duties covering the upper counties of West Texas also kept him busy shooting Friday night high school football, not to mention chasing tornadoes and other sorts of weather unique to the Texas panhandle.

-Nancarrow is thrilled to be back home and continues covering a list of topics in Southern Colorado, most specifically the stories of the local Military community.
+Since joining the team at KKTV more than a decade ago, David has covered a list of topics in Southern Colorado, most specifically the stories of the local Military community.
 In April of 2006, David became the first Colorado-based television reporter to imbed with the soldiers of the U.S. Army’s Fourth Infantry Division as they carried out their mission across Iraq.
 Nancarrow spent weeks with the troops, telling their stories to Southern Colorado viewers live via satellite from areas including Baghdad, Baqoubah and Balad.

 In his time at KKTV, David’s been honored to win several awards for his work in Iraq, including the Colorado Associated Press Broadcasters Association Best General Reporting, and was recognized for his part in producing the Colorado Broadcasters Association and Colorado AP’s Best Documentary winner: “Assignment: Iraq.”
 He has also been recognized by the Colorado AP for Investigative Reporting.